Quick start

 Now let's quickly package the Bitnami CloudNative Postgres chart and move this to a private registry.

-Note: Online fetching of Helm charts from oci:// URLs, or local helm pull .tgz files, or Artifactory URLs
+Note: Online fetching of Helm charts from oci:// URLs, or https://something/chart.tgz HTTPS URLs

 Copy the package to the target environment